 No access was available to any sub-floor areas.

-Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout.
+Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout/storage items/the absence of flooring or crawl boards.